monkeyscript/website-perf-checklist/README.md

 ### 37. Include robots.txt file

-Include a robots.txt file in the root folder.

-A robots.txt file is a basic text file which is consulted by *most* web crawlers when crawling your site.
+A robots.txt file is a basic text file which is consulted by most web crawlers when crawling your site.
 The idea is, that your robots.txt file will add some other files/sections of your website as *Robots Excluded*.
 The web crawlers won't check those sections of your website you mentioned.

 A usual robots.txt file would have something like
 ```
 User-agent: *
 Disallow: /admin